Barry Clifford: Career

 In 1999 and 2000, Clifford and his project team completed three expeditions to Île Sainte-Marie off the coast of Madagascar, as a Discovery Channel Expedition Adventure initiative and tentatively identified the pirate ship Adventure Galley (flagship of William Kidd) and another pirate ship which could be the Fiery Dragon (commanded by the pirate Christopher Condent, also known as William Condon).
-At the time two other shipwrecks were believed to be in the same area.

-After discovering and decoding cryptic rock carvings, he then used ground-penetrating radar to locate and chart an apparent tunnel-complex, similar to the Oak Island Money Pit, which may have been constructed by late-17th-century pirates.

-In an ongoing project, Clifford is working to identify suspected in-situ remains of the Santa María — flagship of Christopher Columbus in his first travel to the Indies, wrecked near modern Cap-Haïtien on Christmas Day in 1492.
-His work as a Discovery "Quest" Scholar to locate this site was the subject of a May 2004 Discovery Channel documentary 'Quest for Columbus'.
-Also ongoing off the Haitian coast is an archaeological survey project that has tentatively identified four shipwrecks associated with Henry Morgan, including Morgan's flagship The Oxford.
-In 2010 Clifford returned to lead an expedition to identify the other shipwrecks at Île Sainte-Marie.
-The expedition is featured in the History Channel documentary 'Pirate Island'.

-On 13 May 2014, it was reported by The Independent that a team led by Clifford believed they had found the wreck of the Santa Maria, flagship of Christopher Columbus.
-Proof of its authenticity was a 15th-century cannon on the wreck site, which is directly out from the beach upon which archaeologists had discovered the site of Columbus' fort, precisely as Columbus wrote in his diary.
-His discovery is peer-supported.
-In the following October UNESCO's expert team published their final report, concluding that the wreck could not be Columbus's vessel, claiming fastenings used in the hull, and possible copper sheathing dated it to the 17th or even 18th century.
+On 13 May 2014, it was reported by The Independent that a team led by Clifford believed they had found the wreck of the Santa María, flagship of Christopher Columbus.
+In the following October an UNESCO expert team published a report concluding that the wreck could not be Columbus's vessel, citing among other evidence bronze fasteners which were not in use in Columbus' era, and an entry in Columbus' diary which they said was inconsistent with the location of the wreck.
 The report was heavily challenged by Clifford saying "It was highly political" and "They conducted a prejudiced and nonscientific investigation of the site."

 In May 2015, Clifford found a 50 kg silver ingot in a wreck off the coast of Île Sainte-Marie in Madagascar that he believes was part of Captain Kidd's treasure.
 This was subsequently found to be composed primarily of lead, and the claim of it being connected to Captain Kidd were dismissed by UNESCO: "However, what had been identified as the Adventure Galley of the pirate Captain Kidd has been found by the experts... to be a broken part of the Sainte-Marie port constructions."; Clifford himself has vehemently challenged UNESCO charges as being false and biased.

 He is also a Fellow of The Explorers Club.